caperaven/crs-process-api/readme.md

 ## Strings

-The strings system provides features for working with strings.
+The string system provides features for working with strings.

+1. inflate
+2. to_array
+3. from_array

 <strong>inflate</strong>